JunchengDong0421/SakanaRM/README.md

 - Paper titles are NOT unique if uploader is different, but for the same uploader, papers should have unique, non-empty titles;
 - Tag names are unique.
-Semicolons, trailing and leading spaces in tag names are not allowed and would be removed by system;
+Semicolons, trailing and leading spaces in tag names are not allowed and would be removed by the system;
+- You can only abort a workflow when it is pending, whereas the condition for archiving it is the total opposite;
+- You cannot delete a workflow.
+If you don't want the workflow to appear on your home page, archive it;
+- Deleting paper will also result in deletion of all corresponding workflows;
+- Manual tagging is available on a paper's detail page;
-- A new paper that is being uploaded does not appear in "My Papers" nor has a detail page until the upload successfully completes;
+- A new paper that is being uploaded does not appear in "My Papers" nor has a detail page until the upload workflow successfully completes;
+- Among match types, "exact" means tags selected match exactly those of a paper, "inclusion" means tags selected match a subset of those of a paper, and "union" means tags selected match one of those of a paper;

 ## Developer's Guide
 **Note:** Whenever you make any changes to your data models (in any *models.py*) or add new applications to **INSTALLED